CudiaGT/maximal-cardinality-matching-solver/README.md

 ** Depending on how sparce the remaining vertices are (zeroStreak)

 ## IV.
 Enhancing Results by Searching and Converting Augmenting Paths
+As the goal to design and implement an algorithm that can efficiently create a maximal matched set had been accomplished, the next step was to improve the results (enlarging the size of the matched set) by searching and converting augmenting paths.
+The presented algorithm stored in "augmenting_path_improver.scala" searches for augmenting paths of length 3 at parallel in each iteration, and resolves any conflict through randomly assigning hash values to the found augmenting paths and incorporating them in order of priority.

 ## V. Augmenting Path Enhancement Results & Analysis